soneyahossain/hcc-gap-recommender/README.md

 # RQ3

-To quickly assess functionality and reusuability of `RQ3`, run the following time-limited bash script:
+To quickly assess the functionality and reusuability of `RQ3`, run the following time-limited bash script:

 ```
 cd $HCC_EXPERIMENTS/scripts